Wedding Planner Template: What to Look For (And What Most Templates Miss)

 - Calculate running headcount

 What most free templates miss: Meal choice tracking and seating chart integration.
 You end up needing a second spreadsheet.
+If you want to go deeper on this, our complete guide to building and managing your wedding guest list walks through the whole process.

 5. Day-Of Timeline